cajuncoding/cajuncoding.github.io/_posts/2020-11-18-pdf-reports-part2-ok-where-does-that-leave-us.md

 - **CSS Paged Media** -- _CSS module specifies how pages are generated and laid out to hold fragmented content in a paged presentation (XHTML + CSS)._

+- **Proprietary/Specialized Markup Solutions** -- _There are other options that meet our goals, but with their own specialized markup languages and rending solutions._

-These are both industry accepted standards that are completely agnostic of implementation technology, and are supported by a variety of solutions – free, open source, & paid-for.
+_XSL-FO_ & _CSS Paged Media_ are both industry accepted standards that are completely agnostic of implementation technology, and are supported by a variety of solutions – free, open source, & paid-for.
+The other solutions are proprietary or specialized, though there are open source options that fall into this bucket as well (e.g. [JasperReports](https://en.wikipedia.org/wiki/JasperReports)).
+However, since those are very specialized
+I would gravitate to the first two industry specification based solutions first, unless there was a compelling requirement that was met by one of the proprietary/specialized solutions.

-And both of these provide a templating language that is a purely declarative markup language.
+The kicker here is that the best solutions provide for a templating language that is a purely declarative markup language.
 Therefore, we are free to use any templating technology we want including, but not limited to: Razor Templating in .Net, XSLT, JSP, JavaScript based templating (e.g. React, VueJS) in NodeJS, etc.  As long as it’s capable of rendering well-formed markup output (XHTML + CSS, or Xml).